 Throw all the other random camping essentials into your camping tubs too.
 You know, the bug spray, flashlights, matches, and first aid kit.
 The less items you need to gather for each camping trip, the easier packing for camping is and the less stressful too.

-If you use a camping packing list, you may want to mark the ‘already packed’ items on your list so you know when it comes to your next trip what you have… believe me, having to empty all the camping tubs to find out if you kept the toothbrushes in or took them out is a pain in the butt!
+If you use a simple camping checklist, you may want to mark the ‘already packed’ items on your list so you know when it comes to your next trip what you have… believe me, having to empty all the camping tubs to find out if you kept the toothbrushes in or took them out is a pain in the butt!

 Another suggestion is to put a note right on top of your tub of anything that got taken out so you remember to replace it when you camp again.